 In 1925, interestingly, the majority of Bresse at the Paris poultry exhibition were black Bresse.

-On December 22, 1936, the fight began to control the feeding and the breeding of the French Bresse chicken in order to ensure its survival and protect from further fiascos.
+On December 22, 1936, the fight began to control the feeding and the breeding of the French Bresse chicken in order to ensure its survival and to protect it from further fiascos.
 The fact that French wines, cheeses, and champagne had obtained such Registered Designations of Origin helped.
-Legal battles ensued against breeders outside the Bresse region.
+Legal battles ensued against breeders outside the Bresse region labeling their poultry with the name "Bresse."

 It was not until August 1, 1957, that the French government finally granted the breed name, Bresse, legal status, issuing the coveted Appellation d’Origine Contrôlée (AOC) decree, or in English, "registered designation of origin."
 It is the only living animal that has such protection.